-In 1893 the Association for the Preservation of Virginia Antiquities (now Preservation Virginia) took ownership of 22.5 acres on the west side of Jamestown Island, the site of the first permanent English settlement in North America.
-Federal funds paid for construction of a seawall to preserve that land and a 103-foot tall Tercentennary Monument to mark the 1907 anniversary of the settlement.
+In 1893 the Association for the Preservation of Virginia Antiquities (now Preservation Virginia (PV)) took ownership of 22.5 acres on the west side of Jamestown Island, the site of the first successful English settlement in North America.
+Federal funds paid for construction of a seawall to preserve that land and a 103-foot tall Tercentenary Monument to mark the 1907 anniversary of the settlement.
 In 1934, the National Park Service acquired the remaining 1,500 acres of Jamestown Island, saving it forever from private development.
-The acquisition, along with the Colonial Parkway and portions of Yorktown, VA, makes up Colonial National Historical Park.
+This acquisition forms part of Colonial National Historical Park, along with the Colonial Parkway and portions of Yorktown, VA.
 At Historic Jamestowne, much of the land is a combination of woods and wetlands, remarkably like the landscape the first settlers would have seen.

-Visitor interest in the site of the original 1607 fort, James City townsite, and Virginia’s first capital continues year round, and interest in the research at Historic Jamestowne has resulted in international attention from scholars and historians, presidents and royalty.
-The work continues as the partners prepare for another 400th anniversary, this time of the 1619 first representative assembly of lawmakers in English North America (held in a church whose foundations are still visible near James Fort) and the arrival the same year of the first Africans in Virginia.
+Visitor interest in the site of the original 1607 fort, town of James City, and Virginia’s first capital continues year-round, and the research at Historic Jamestowne has resulted in international attention from scholars and historians, presidents, and royalty.
+In 2019 the partners observed another 400th anniversary, this time of the first representative assembly of lawmakers in English North America (held in a church whose foundations are still visible near James Fort) in 1619 and the arrival that same year of the first Africans in Virginia.